 Many people are unaware of their bruxism – they don’t realize that they are grinding or clenching either during the day or in their sleep.
 Common signs can include flattened, fractured, or chipped teeth, worn tooth enamel, tooth sensitivity, jaw or face pain, and tired or tight jaw muscles.
 Those who grind their teeth at night often wake up with a headache or mouth and jaw pain.

 Teeth grinding is often (though not always) caused by stress or a bite disorder.
-Marietta, GA Dentists Dr. Michael Mulkey and Dr. David Hildreth offer comprehensive diagnosis and treatment for teeth grinding, as well as restorative dental procedures to address a bite problem or tooth damage.
+Marietta, GA Dentists Dr. Michael Mulkey offer comprehensive diagnosis and treatment for teeth grinding, as well as restorative dental procedures to address a bite problem or tooth damage.

 One of the most common and conservative treatments for teeth grinding and bruxism is a mouth guard.
 A mouth guard may not stop grinding altogether, but will lessen its effects on your teeth, mouth, and jaw.
 Worn while you sleep, a mouth guard provides many benefits.
 It protects enamel from eroding from grinding and can prevent further damage to teeth and gums.

 If a bite disorder is the underlying cause of your teeth grinding, Drs.
-Mulkey and Hildreth will recommend the appropriate treatment to restore balance to your bite, alleviate bruxism and restore your dental health.
+Mulkey will recommend the appropriate treatment to restore balance to your bite, alleviate bruxism and restore your dental health.

 If you are experiencing the signs or symptoms of teeth grinding/bruxism, discuss your concerns during your next routine dental care visit with Drs.
-Mulkey and Hildreth, or call to schedule an initial visit in our Marietta, GA dentist office.
+Mulkey, or call to schedule an initial visit in our Marietta, GA dentist office.

 Addressing teeth grinding as soon as possible is important for avoiding tooth damage or even tooth loss which can affect your daily quality of life.